PRout1911/js-practice/README.md

 # js-practice
-A code repo for javascript practice from chai aur code
+A code repo for javascript practice from chai aur code @Hitesh Choudhary youtube channel.